janosgyerik/homepage/_posts/2008-04-23-bazaar-vs-subversion.markdown

 ---
 <p>A Bazaar repository check-out contains the complete revision history.
 This has the advantage that the check-out itself can act as a repository and the disadvantage of more network data transfer during initial check-out.</p>

 <p>In Bazaar you cannot check-out subtrees of a repository.
 You always have to check-out the entire tree.
 This implies that Bazaar operations are more atomic than in Subversion.
-An additional nice touch is that in a Bazaar check-out there is a single <code>.bzr</code> directory at the tree root for VCS information, as opposed to Subversion where all subdirectories have a <code>.svn</code> subdirectory.
-In Subversion this makes it very annoying to do <code>grep -r</code>, sometimes.</p>
+An additional nice touch is that in a Bazaar check-out there is a single `.bzr` directory at the tree root for VCS information, as opposed to Subversion where all subdirectories have a `.svn` subdirectory.
+In Subversion this makes it very annoying to do `grep -r`, sometimes.</p>

 <p>In Subversion the handling of file moving/renaming operations is not very clever, for example if you make changes to a file and then try to rename it, Subversion will complain.
 Also, when renaming a directory, a directory with the old name still lingers there until you commit.
 In Bazaar there are no such weirdness.</p>